Best For

 Edge Support Test

-The Nolah Signature All Foam has excellent edge support for both sitting and lying.
+The Nolah Signature All Foam has good edge support for sitting and excellent support for lying.
 In our sitting edge support tests, I felt well-supported even when sitting directly on the edge.

 Max Sinkage